ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: ET channels and noise diagonalization

 \section{ET channels and noise diagonalization}

-ET has an equilateral triangular configuration with three Michelson interferometers at its vertices.
+As mentioned in the Introduction, we assume that we have two identical detectors, each with the same specifications as ET.
+We denote by $i=1,2$ the $i-$th ET-like detector.
+The crucial assumption to measure a SGWB below the individual noises of the two detectors is that the noise in one detector is uncorrelated with the noise of the other detector.
+Each ET-like detector has an equilateral triangular configuration with three Michelson interferometers at its vertices $\alpha = X,\, Y ,\, Z$.
 For each interferometer, we measure the difference $\Delta T$ of the time required by light to complete a return flight across one interferometer arm and that to complete a return flight across the other arm.
-The measurement is affected by the instrument noise and possibly by a signal
+The measurement is affected by the instrument noise and possibly by a signal,

 where $T_0$ is the time needed for a return flight in absence of signal and noise (namely, twice the unperturbed arm length).